 To tour the 100 miles of paved roads on the island, visitors can bring vehicles or bikes via the Washington Island Ferry Line, which runs every half hour during high season.
 Check out the Island Clipper for a passenger excursion with a narrated crossing.

 For some fun in the sun, head to the south end of the island at Sand Dunes Beach.
 There’s also Percy Johnson County Park, with a gentle sloping beach perfectly suited for little ones to do some wading.
 For a unique beach experience, check out Schoolhouse Beach.
-This geological wonder is covered by the tiniest of white limestone pebbles made smooth and round by the tumbling action of the waves acting almost like a rock polisher.
+This geological wonder is covered by the tiniest of white limestone pebbles made smooth and round by the tumbling action of the waves.

 Take your pick of lodging choices knowing there isn’t a chain in the bunch.
 Choose from properties with distinctive names like Froghollow Farm B&B and Bitter End Motel.
 More information about Washington Island is available at the Door County Chamber of Commerce.

 Think of Rock Island as the little sister island to Washington Island.
 After all, you must take a 10-minute ferry ride, called the Karfi, from Jackson Harbor on Washington Island to get to this primitive oasis.
 There are no permanent residents on this 912-acre island.
 The entire island is a state park and while most visitors make it a day trip, there are some great backpack camping sites - 40 in all, but you have to bring in your own everything.

 While you’re there, don’t miss Pottawatomie Lighthouse.
 Not only is it Wisconsin’s oldest lighthouse, it may be the most unique, too.
 You can actually live in the lighthouse for a week at a time on the condition that you serve as a tour docent.
 The lighthouse enthusiasts are more than willing to put up with no electricity or running water for this unique volunteer opportunity.